 Importance Of Sun Blocking Clothing For You

 The sun blocking clothing is especially helpful for your kids, who have thinner, more sensitive skin, as well as those whose skin tends to burn easily.
-Remember also if you have allergies and take medication for arthritis or other autoimmune diseases, you may sunburn quicker.
+Remember also if you have allergies and take medication for arthritis or other autoimmune diseases, you may sunburn much quicker.

 UPF or sun blocking clothing is also recommended for people who are taking medications that are sun-sensitizing.
 (This link can help you remember if you are in this group)